 Performance: you could invest a few hundred certs into Racer Chassis, but it’s not really necessary.
 Flash transport is meant to be cheap, not effective.
 If you really need to get somewhere fast, Harasser or ESF is usually a better option.

 NFI-2000 Turbo 1 – when activated by pressing the “sprint” key, gives the Flash a short, but strong boost in forward acceleration.
 It can allow to perform some crazy stunts, like using a rock as a trampoline to launch you on top of a building.
 You better be a Light Assault or equip a Safe Fall implant to avoid any trauma, though.
 Upgrading only increases recharge speed, and generally not necessary.
 150 Certs.

 For combat, Flash mostly relies on Wraith cloaking module, which means you will be using the Infiltrator class to pilot the Flash.

 Flash weapons are hard to use on the move, and standing still exposes the Flash and the driver to enemy fire.
 Wraith Flash plays a lot like the Infiltrator himself, using Cloak to flank vulnerable enemies, stop still, decloak and briefly engage enemies, and then use Cloak to escape.

 - Kobalt – anti-infantry machinegun.
 550 Certs.
 Has the longest effective range, and it is the most effective against infantry.

 - Fury – automatic grenade launcher.
 875 Certs.
-Can two-shot infantry and deal light damage to vehicles.
-It also deals a bit of splash damage.
+Mostly intended as a light anti-vehicle weapon, but it’s more or less usable against infantry as well.
 Can be hard to use due to long projectile travel time and projectile drop.

 - Basilisk – high caliber, general purpose machinegun.
 200 certs.
 Deals average damage to all targets, bad accuracy.